First, you receive a call about your student loans.

 For example, if you're struggling to meet your student loan payments, you might be able to switch into an income-driven repayment plan with your servicer.
 Under the program, your monthly bills will be capped at a portion of your earnings.

-If you suspect you've been tricked by one of these companies, you should contact your lender or servicer and let them know what happened.
+If you suspect you've been tricked by one of these companies, you should contact your lender or servicer and let it know what happened.
 You'll want to change your username and password immediately.
 "You should be able to stop making payments," McGurran said.

 NerdWallet also has built a database of companies promising student loan services and relief that you should be wary of.
 Very wary.